UK carbon price plunge raises risk of green levies on exports to EU

 A spokesperson for Britain's Department for Energy Security and Net Zero said it has recently tightened the cap under its ETS and releasing the additional allowances would ensure there is no sudden drop in supply.

-The UK government ran a publish consultation earlier this year on policies to support British industries as they decarbonise, including a possible UK carbon border levy.
+The UK government ran a public consultation earlier this year on policies to support British industries as they decarbonise, including a possible UK carbon border levy.

 (1 euro = 0.8633 pounds)